OEUG99/Knowledge-Garden/pages/Buddhism.md

 			- #### Ethical Conduct
 				- Buddhist practitioners adhere to more precepts or guidelines that promote virtuous behaviors, harmony, and non-harm.
 				- ##### The Five Precepts:
-					- Refrain from Harming Living Beings (Panatipata Veamani): Practioners must refrain from killing any sentient being, whether human or animal.
-T logseq.order-list-type:: number
+					- Refrain from Harming Living Beings (Panatipata Veamani): Practitioners must refrain from killing any sentient being, whether human or animal.
+This also implies to violence and cruelty, or any act that leads to harm, such as hunting, fishing and animal exploitation. logseq.order-list-type:: number
+					- Refrain from Taking What Is not Given (Adinnadana) logseq.order-list-type:: number
 			-
 -